Pope: Other early Christian mentions

+According to the same book, Clement of Rome was ordained by Saint Peter as the bishop of Rome.

+Optatus the bishop of Milevis in Numidia (today's Algeria) and a contemporary of the Donatist schism, presents a detailed analysis of the origins, beliefs, and practices of the Donatists, as well as the events and debates surrounding the schism, in his book The Schism of the Donatists (367 A.D).
+In the book, Optatus wrote about the position of the bishop of Rome in maintaining the unity of the Church.

 Saint Peter and the origin of the papal office

-The Catholic Church teaches that, within the Christian community, the bishops as a body have succeeded to the body of the apostles (apostolic succession) and the bishop of Rome has succeeded to Saint Peter.
+The Catholic Church teaches that, within the Christian community, the bishops as a body has succeeded the apostles as a body (apostolic succession) and the bishop of Rome has succeeded Saint Peter.
 Scriptural texts proposed in support of Peter's special position in relation to the church include: